-The Succulent Karoo is home to a vast multitude of succulent plants, most of them endemic to Africa.
+The Succulent Karoo is home to many succulent plants, most of them endemic to Africa.
 Almost a third of these plant species in the world can be found in this region.
 This biome also hosts 68 mammal species, 431 avian species, 27 amphibian species, and 121 reptile species.

-It runs through South Africa and Namibia and holds the distinction of being the world’s only arid hotspot.
+It runs through South Africa and Namibia and is the world’s only arid hotspot.
 The region’s favourable climatic conditions easily support life forms and are one of the reasons for the high proliferation of biological life.

 This region has been dramatically affected by deforestation and logging activities.
 Thankfully, the government of Namibia and South Africa have put structures in place to assist conservation.